geek111/GH_pull-merge-revert/README.md

 **Load Merged PRs**.
 Select the ones you want to merge or revert, then click **Merge Selected** or **Revert Selected**.
-Branches can be inspected with **Manage Branches** which opens a window listing branch names sorted by commit date with filtering options and a button to delete checked branches.
+Branches can be inspected with **Manage Branches** which opens a window listing branch names sorted by commit date with filtering options, a status line, and a button to delete checked branches.
 The main window displays a status line showing progress when loading repositories, pull requests or branches.
 Branch lists are cached per repository to avoid fetching them repeatedly.